 - Offers diversification by sector and market cap to the typical biases of income investors

-- Fixed life and discount creates downside protection
+- Fixed life and discount create downside protection

 - High levels of gearing could exacerbate losses in any further market fall